-We are a stem cell company headquartered in South San Francisco, California, focused on producing mature, non-transformed, functional, adult human cells, and novel, customized cellular assay systems incorporating them, for our drug, discovery, drug rescue and regenerative medicine programs.
-We believe better cells lead to better medicinesTM and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells, which are the building blocks of all cells of the human body.
-Our stem cell technologies for controlling the differentiation of human pluripotent stem cells (hPSCs) and producing the multiple types of mature, non-transformed, functional, adult human cells that we use, or plan to use, to reproduce complex human biology and disease and assess, in vitro, the potential therapeutic benefits and safety risks of new drug candidates.
+We are a stem cell company headquartered in South San Francisco, California and focused on drug rescue and regenerative medicine.
+We believe better cells lead to better medicineTM and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells, which are the building blocks of all cells of the human body.
+For over 15 years, our stem cell research and development teams and collaborators have focused on controlling the differentiation of pluripotent stem cells to produce multiple types of mature, functional, adult human cells, with emphasis on human heart and liver cells.